-Formerly known as dual diagnosis or dual disorder, co-occurring disorders describe the presence of two or more disorders at the same time.
-For example, a person may suffer substance abuse as well as bipolar disorder.
+Formerly known as dual diagnosis or dual disorder, co-occurring disorders describes the presence of both a mental health and a substance-use disorder.
+For example, a person may be abusing a narcotic and also have bipolar disorder.

-Furthermore, the terms suggest that there are only two disorders occurring at the same time, when in fact there may be more.
-Clients with co-occurring disorders (COD) have one or more disorders relating to the use of alcohol and/or other drugs of abuse as well as one or more mental disorders.
-A diagnosis of co-occurring disorders occurs when at least one disorder of each type can be established independent of the other and is not simply a cluster of symptoms resulting from the one disorder.
+Clients with co-occurring disorders (COD) typically have one or more disorders relating to the use of alcohol and/or other drugs as well as one or more mental disorders.
+A client can be described as having co-occurring disorders when at least one disorder of each type can be established independent of the other and is not simply a cluster of symptoms resulting from another disorder.

-The combinations of COD problems and psychiatric disorders vary along important dimensions, such as severity, chronicity, disability, and degree of impairment in functioning.
+The combination of a substance-use disorder and a psychiatric disorder varies along important dimensions, such as severity, chronicity, disability, and degree of impairment in functioning.
 For example, the two disorders may each be severe or mild, or one may be more severe than the other.
-Indeed, the severity of both disorders may change over time.
+Additionally, the severity of both disorders may change over time.
 Levels of disability and impairment in functioning may also vary.

-Compared to patients who have a mental health disorder or a COD use problem alone, patients with dual disorders often experience more severe and chronic medical, social, and emotional problems.
-Because they have two disorders, they are vulnerable to both COD relapse and a worsening of the psychiatric disorder.
-Further, addiction relapse often leads to psychiatric decompensation, and worsening of psychiatric problems often leads to addiction relapse.
-Thus, relapse prevention must be specially designed for patients with dual disorders.
-Compared with patients who have a single disorder, patients with dual disorders often require longer treatment, have more crises, and progress more gradually in treatment.
+People with co-occurring disorders often experience more severe and chronic medical, social, and emotional problems than people experiencing a mental health condition or substance-use disorder alone.
+Because they have two disorders, they are vulnerable to both relapse and a worsening of the psychiatric disorder.
+Further, addiction relapse often leads to psychiatric distress, and worsening of psychiatric problems often leads to addiction relapse.
+Thus, relapse prevention must be specifically designed for the unique needs of people with co-occurring disorders.
+Compared to patients who have a single disorder, patients with co-existing conditions often require longer treatment, have more crises, and progress more gradually in treatment.

-Substance abuse is a maladaptive pattern of substance use manifested by recurrent and significant adverse consequences related to the repeated use of substances.
+Substance abuse is a maladaptive pattern of substance use that occurs despite the individual's experiencing significant substance-related problems.
 Individuals who abuse substances may experience such harmful consequences of substance use as repeated failure to fulfill roles for which they are responsible, legal difficulties, or social and interpersonal problems.
 It is important to note that the chronic use of an illicit drug still constitutes a significant issue for treatment even when it does not meet the criteria for substance abuse.

-For individuals with more severe or disabling mental disorders, as well as for those with developmental disabilities and traumatic brain injuries, even the threshold of substance use that might be harmful (and therefore defined as abuse) may be significantly lower than for individuals without such disorders.
-Furthermore, the more severe the disability, the lower the amount of substance use that might be harmful.
+For individuals with more severe or disabling mental disorders, as well as for those with developmental disabilities and traumatic brain injuries, substance use at lower levels might be more harmful (and therefore defined as abuse) than for individuals without such disorders.

-People with dual disorders are at high risk for many additional problems such as symptomatic relapses, hospitalizations, financial problems, social isolation, family problems, homelessness, suicide, violence, sexual and physical victimization, incarceration, serious medical illnesses, such as HIV and hepatitis B and C, and early death.
-Any one of these problems complicates the treatment of co-occurring disorder.
+People with co-occurring disorders are at high risk for many additional problems such as symptomatic relapses, hospitalizations, financial problems, social isolation, family problems, homelessness, suicide, violence, sexual and physical victimization, incarceration, serious medical illnesses such as HIV and hepatitis B and C, and early death.
+Any one of these problems complicates the treatment of co-occurring disorders.

-Mental disorders and addiction are each a dynamic process, with fluctuations in severity, rate of progression, and symptom manifestation and with differences in the speed of onset.
-Both disorders are greatly influenced by several factors, including genetic susceptibility, environment, and pharmacologic influences.
+Mental health and substance-abuse disorders often occur as a result of biological and environmental factors.
+Mental disorders and addiction are each a dynamic process, with varying degrees of severity, rate of progression, and symptom manifestation.
+Both types of disorders are greatly influenced by several factors, including genetic susceptibility, environment, and pharmacologic influences.
 Certain people have a high risk for these disorders (genetic risk); some situations can evoke or help to sustain these disorders (environmental risk); and some drugs are more likely than others to cause psychiatric or substance use disorder problems (pharmacologic risk).

-To provide appropriate treatment for this complex diagnosis, the Substance Abuse and Mental Health Services Administration (SAMHSA) of the US Department of Health and Human Services recommends integrated treatment of people with COD based on current research that supports the efficacy of this treatment.
-Integrated treatment is a means of coordinating substance abuse and mental health interventions to treat the whole person more effectively in the context of a primary treatment relationship or service setting.
+To provide appropriate treatment for co-occuring disorders, the Substance Abuse and Mental Health Services Administration (SAMHSA) of the U.S. Department of Health and Human Services recommends an integrated treatment approach.
+Integrated treatment is a means of coordinating substance-abuse and mental health interventions, rather than treating each disorder separately and without consideration for the other.

-Integrated Dual Disorders Treatment occurs when a person receives combined treatment for mental illness and substance use from the same clinician or treatment team.
+Integrated treatment occurs when a person receives combined treatment for mental illness and substance use from the same clinician or treatment team.
 It helps people develop hope, knowledge, skills, and the support they need to manage their problems and to pursue meaningful life goals.
-A person is receiving integrated treatment because their clinician or treatment team will do several things at the same time, including:
+Integrated treatment may include the following: